 Many Hotels has today started to realize that need to adopt some form of Social Media Strategies.
 These Hotels has moved into the – Realization stage.

 Here we see many Hotels do all the ‘right’ things.
 But there is a missing link.

 Social Media is not like a survey or GSI (Guest Satisfaction Index) scores, where you get a response and follow up to the Hotel.

 You will have to follow up on leads, responses, and suggestions from your guests.

-Customers today have very short attention spans, and it wants to take much to persuade the customer to make a booking with a different Hotel if you don’t follow up.
+Customers today have very short attention spans, and it wants to take much to persuade the customer to make a booking with a different hotel if you don’t follow up.

 If you follow these important principles customers will know, like and trust your Hotel.
 And then it is a much higher likelihood of earning their business.

-Now remember with follow up it don’t stop with just earning their business, you want them to become return guests.
+Now remember with follow up it doesn’t stop with just earning their business, you want them to become return guests.
 And from there you want to find creative ways to identify Champion Advocates for your Hotel.